therealsphinx/support.balsamiq.com/content/sales/cantregister.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "I can’t register: the Activate button stays disabled.
-What can I do?"
+title: "I Can't Register: The Activate Button Stays Disabled.
+What Can I Do?"
 menu:
   menusales:
     parent: sales